 Imagine that you’ve just finished reading a blog article about SEO – and you loved it.
 It was informative, relevant to your needs, and it provided great insights for improving your online marketing.
 You want to pursue the topic further.
 Especially the bit about HTML tags.

 Now, as a blogger, I’d be foolish to leave you wanting more.
 Why not just create a content upgrade with the information you need about using the different HTML tags?
 It’s as if a trusted friend gave you a tip on how to max-out your SEO and then started helping you get it done.
 All for the low, low cost of an email address.
 Most readers find this to be a reasonable trade.
-Here’s an example of an embedded content upgrade:

 The 3 Steps in a Content Upgrade